 - Double click the Filter node to access the parameters input window.

 - If you pick an existing template:

-- Double click on existing Filter node to access the parameters input window.
+- Double click an existing Filter node to access the parameters input window.

 Example: If you need to take action on IAM users whose Access Keys age are greater than 90 days – and want to delete these old IAM roles, you need to define conditions in the Filter node as shown below.

 - Use And or Or to define multiple conditions and sub-conditions to refine your workflow as per your needs.

-- Click on Save Node button after you set the parameters according to your requirement.
+- Click Save Node after you set the parameters according to your requirement.